unioslo/zabbix-cli/README.md

 ### Homebrew

-A homebrew package exists, but it is maintained by a 3rd party.
+A homebrew package exists, but it is maintained by a third party.
 It can be installed with:

 ```bash
 brew install zabbix-cli